Arrive in Kathmandu

 Terraces overlooking the Himalayas

 We drive early in the morning towards Nagarkot, the highest point of Kathmandu Valley, which is located at an altitude of 7,200 ft and is the only place in the country where one can see the highest peaks of the Himalayas, including the chain of Everest, at one time.
 The very traditional village looms around hills, on which are cut rice fields.
-We will also visit the monasteries that dot the village.
-This is a fully free day to relax and explore your surroundings.
+This is a day for you to relax and explore your surroundings.
 You can wander down into town to visit the palace and perhaps stop for a cup of traditional chai (tea) in a local chai house.
 By late afternoon, we will take the road to Kathmandu.
 Overnight in Nagarkot.

 Nagarkot – Bhaktapur